-Petroleum engineering technologists may work in a variety of jobs related to oil and gas production and reservoir analysis.
-They are employed by:
+Petroleum engineering technologists work in a wide range of circumstances in oil and gas production and reservoir analysis.
+They work for:

-Junior technologists initially may be posted to a field position to acquire relevant experience before moving into an office position.
-Some technologists start in offices immediately following post-secondary training.
-Experienced technologists may move into team leadership, supervisory or management positions.
+When starting out, junior technologists may be posted to a field operation to get experience before moving into the office.
+Others start in offices immediately following their post-secondary schooling.
+With experience, they can move into team leadership, supervisory, or management positions.

 Petroleum engineering technologists are part of the larger 2011 National Occupational Classification 2212: Geological and mineral technologists and technicians.
 In Alberta, 82% of people employed in this classification work in the following industries:

 The employment outlook in this occupation will be influenced by a wide variety of factors including:

 - Trends and events affecting overall employment (especially in the industries listed above)